-On a related note, the default for ads placement is to let them be distributed in LinkedIn and its partner apps and websites.
-Again, this aims to expand your audience reach but this is also a gamble, and an expensive one at that considering the high CPC in the platform.
-There’s also a good chance that these partner apps and websites have little to do with your business, which makes showing your ads in them counterproductive and contribute to gratuitous spending.
+On a related note, the default for ad placement is to let them be distributed on LinkedIn and its partner apps and websites.
+Again, this aims to expand your audience reach, but this is also a gamble, and an expensive one at that, considering the high CPC in the platform.
+There’s also a good chance that these partner apps and websites have little to do with your business, which makes showing your ads in them counterproductive and contributes to gratuitous spending.

 3. Adjust the location settings

 There are two options for location targeting in the Campaign Manager: Recent or Permanent location and Permanent Location.
 Recent or permanent location includes both users who are permanently based in the area and those who have recently checked in but are not based in the area.
 With the increased mobility of people in any place, it would be more sensible to opt for only Permanent Location so that you’re sure to be concentrating your ads on your target audience.
 This is especially true if your business aims to connect with people living in a certain area since including recent visitors will only contribute to ineffective ad spending.

 4. Narrow your audience by focusing on attributes

 The AND-OR targeting lets you layer attributes so that you can be sure that your ads are being shown to your target audience.
 Before, only the OR function was available, resulting in very narrow or broad targeting.
 With the addition of the AND option, you can now refine your audience and make sure that your budget goes to users who are potentially more engaged and ready for conversion.

 By narrowing your target audience, you also significantly reduce the number of advertising competitors you need to contend with for the specific ad space.
 This also adds to the beneficial effects of a higher likelihood of better ad performance and generating leads that are more likely to close while at the same time reducing the cost of the ad placement.